 - Inexperienced Driving – If a boat driver doesn’t have the experience or skills needed to properly operate a water vessel, it can lead to a swimming, tubing, or water-skiing accident, or even a boat crash.
 When riding in a boat, it’s important to find out how much experience your captain has before you board or participate in water activities.
 Boating captains should take classes that teach them how to navigate a boat so they can properly follow rules and regulations.

 - Passenger Recklessness or Carelessness – Passengers are the responsibility of the boat operator.
-The captain is in charge of making sure they stay seated while the boat is in motion and don’t impede the captain’s line of sight.
+The captain is in charge of making sure they stay seated while the boat is in motion and doesn’t impede the captain’s line of sight.
 Never tow a reckless water skier and always designate an observer to keep an eye on them while they ride.

 - Inclement Weather – If you’re heading out on the water for water sports or boating activities, you should always check your safety equipment and pay attention to the weather forecast.
 Make a float plan that tells others when and where you’ll be boating and watch for high winds that can make waters treacherous.